amit-tzadok/LDR/README.md

 - [ ] Push notifications
 - [ ] Offline mode with local caching

-## Contributing 🤝

-This is a personal project for Amit & RJ, but feel free to fork it for your own relationship!

 ## License 📄

 This project is open source and available under the MIT License.

----

-Made with ❤️ for long-distance love